Frequently Asked Questions

 - Electric heaters

-All students are responsible for ensuring that any electrical equipment shall be in good working order.
-Cooking in rooms is not permitted and can set of the fire alarm.
+All students are responsible for ensuring that any electrical equipment is in good working order.
+Cooking in rooms is not permitted and can set off the fire alarm.
 If you are not sure about particular equipment, please contact the Office of the Dean of Students.

 Unfortunately, Trinity College residence is not yet wheelchair accessible and St. Hilda’s College has limited accessibility.
 We urge those with accessibility needs to contact the Dean’s Office prior to applying for residence such that we can assess our ability to meet your needs.
 If we cannot meet your needs, there are many readily accessible residences at the University, and we will work with you and Accessibility Services to find suitable housing, honouring the residence guarantee.

-The Library, George Ignatieff Theatre, Chapel, and the ground floor of 6 Hoskin Avenue (where the administrative offices are located) are all wheelchair accessible.
+The Library, George Ignatieff Theatre, Chapel, Strachan Hall, Buttery, Larkin Building, and the ground floor of 6 Hoskin Avenue (where the administrative offices are located) are all wheelchair accessible.

 Residence room assignments will be sent out over the summer, and will specify your room and building, also providing you with information about your roommate if you have been assigned to a double room.